articleIcon-icon

 Get an update from current providers

-Providers frequently change their plans due to new regulations and market trends.
+Providers frequently change their plans due to new regulations and benefits trends.
 Request proposals to see what’s changed and determine whether you’re still satisfied with their offer.
 Say a provider has raised their premiums, is it in line with increasing healthcare costs?
 Even if nothing’s changed, it may be worth comparing them against competitors.

 You can request proposals from multiple providers to see if they’re a better fit.
 Perhaps another option has recently introduced new services that your team has been requesting.
 Or, you may find they offer the same coverage at a better rate.

 Collect all essential information

 Ensure the employee data you have in your system is accurate and up to date.
-This may include confirming if workers have had any Qualifying Life Events that affect their benefits.
+This may include confirming if workers have had any qualifying life events that affect their benefits.
 As a result, they might need to:

 Explain the benefits plans

-Businesses must provide all employees with a Summary Plan Description under ERISA.
+Businesses must provide all employees with a summary plan description under ERISA.
 This is a comprehensive document that describes all their benefits in plain English.
 However, research shows that people still don’t understand their options.

-A recent report uncovered that many don’t know what terms like ‘deductible’ and ‘premium’ mean.
+A recent report uncovered that many don’t know what terms like deductible and premium mean.
 Only 27% said they received resources about benefits from their company’s HR team.

 Also, consider providing extra resources to help employees understand and make informed choices.
 You can create guides and FAQs to explain all the options.
 Workshops can give teams the chance to ask questions and become more healthcare literate.